gadget-inc/templates/shopify/product-reviews-public-remix-ssr/.github/README.md

 4. Customer submits review

-   Review is linked to the product via a metaobject created by the app to display on the storefront.
+   Review is created as a metaobject to allow easier display on the product page.

 5. Merchant moderates